-5.6.3 Module 3: Online activities
+4.6.3 Module 3: Online activities

-Module title Travel time: Leaving the Earth's atmosphere Aims: Consolidate understanding of the 4T model through hands- on practice.
+Module title Travel time: Leaving the Earth's atmosphere Aims: Consolidate understanding of the 4T model through hands-on practice.
 Reflecting on one's own practice as well as on others' practice Time window: June 2021 - October 2021 Duration 9 weeks; as the time window of this module includes the summer break, the planned activities will be less intensive than the ones envisioned for other modules.
-Changes Activity duration was officially shortened to take into account schools' summer breaks.